stjohn96/takea-sponsor-away/README.md

 ## Version History

 - **1.0.0** - Initial release
-  - Automatic hiding of sponsored products
+  - Automatic removal of sponsored products
   - Dynamic content monitoring
+  - Instant removal (no animations)
-  - Support for Chrome/Chromium browsers
+  - Support for Chrome, Firefox, and other Chromium-based browsers